Lady Hawks feeling first-year struggles despite strong start

 Howard scored seven against Independence while Kaitlyn Bertram and Haylee Brader each threw in three and Jones, Merci Stratton and Evie Johnston two apiece.

 Mt.
-Juliet was scheduled to go to Oakland on Monday night.
-The Lady Bears are booked to open their District 9-AAA schedule at 6 p.m. today at home against Wilson Central before hosting Portland on Friday.
+Juliet was scheduled to go to Oakland on Monday night abd open their District 9-AAA schedule Tuesday at home against Wilson Central before hosting Portland on Friday.

+Lady Hawks soar in home debutMT.
+JULIET — Playing their first-ever home game, Green Hill’s girls scored the first 10 points and didn’t look back in a 63-31 thumping of Springfield last Monday night.

+The Lady Hawks led 19-7 at the first-quarter break and 29-10 at halftime as they improved to 2-1.

 (0) comments